DigiBP/Team-Apples/README.md

 - When a new row is detected in CRM, a process instantiation is triggered via a REST call.
 This means that an instance of a process model in Camunda is created to handle the workflow for the new data.
 - As part of the process instantiation, a new business key is generated.
 The business key is a unique identifier associated with the process instance and can be used for tracking or referencing purposes.
 - The information related to the new business key is then sent via an external worker to Camunda.
 The external worker acts as an interface between the external systems (such as the Google Sheet) and Camunda, allowing for the execution of specific tasks within the workflow.
 - Once Camunda receives the information about the new business key from the external worker, it can start managing the workflow according to the defined process model.
-The process instance can proceed with invoking the first external services task "Sent free license key URL".
+The process instance can proceed with invoking the next external services task "Sent free license key URL".

 ### Google Form
 <img src="https://github.com/DigiBP/Team-Apples/blob/097a99c54c4f1473a525fd9840ff0b9ba86b0463/TO-BE-PROCESS/Google-Forms-Screenshots/00_Starting_Form.png"  width="40%" height="40%">